 Before entering into a reaffirmation agreement, it helps if you're current on the loan payments, but some lenders will negotiate new terms with you.
 However, a lender isn't required to do so, so it's best to be current before filing for Chapter 7.

 Also, you must meet another requirement.
 You must be able to protect all of the equity in the property with a bankruptcy exemption.
 If you can't exempt all of the property's equity, the trustee will sell the asset and use the proceeds to pay your unsecured creditors.

-When you reaffirm a debt, you agree that you will still owe the debt after your bankruptcy case is over.
-Both the creditor's lien on the collateral and your personal liability for the debt under the original promissory note survive bankruptcy intact—often, just as if you never filed for bankruptcy.
+When you reaffirm a debt, you agree that you will still owe it after your bankruptcy case ends.
+Both the creditor's lien on the collateral (which gives the creditor the right to take the property if you fail to pay as agreed) and your liability to pay the debt will survive bankruptcy intact.

 Because reaffirmation leaves you personally liable for the debt, you can't walk away from the debt after bankruptcy.
 You'll still be legally bound to pay the deficiency balance even if the property is damaged or destroyed.
 And because you have to wait eight years before filing another Chapter 7 bankruptcy case, you'll be stuck with that debt for a long time.

 For instance, if you reaffirm your car note and then default on your payments after bankruptcy, the creditor can (and probably will) repossess the car, auction it off, and bill you for the difference between what you owe and what the trustee received at auction.